lhn136/todoList/README.md

 I've created a simple todo list using JS HTML/CSS.
-This todo list allow you to load a .txt file to the list (keep in mind it will delete everything on the todolist) I developed this with both DOM manipulation and jQuery.
-I am more famliar with DOM manipulation.
-I just wanted to apply  jQuery techniques to this project
+This todo list allow you to load a .txt file to the list (keep in mind, it will delete everything on the todolist) I developed this with both DOM manipulation and jQuery.
+I just wanted to apply basic jQuery techniques to this project

 ## Getting Started